javiersuzuki/handy-css-classes/README.md

 # handy-css-classes
-Some CSS classes that help me avoid inline-styling and keep the HTML clean every time I'm asked for "urgent" changes.
+A set of CSS classes that helps to avoid inline-styling and keep the HTML code clean.